eda-ricercatore/admin-notes/skill-set/higher-end-roles/info-processing-dev.md

 + Working knowledge of HMD (ie Oculus, HTC Vive, Hololens)
 	- head-mounted display
 + Experience with Hololens, HTC Vive, Oculus, Google Cardboard and other leading AR/VR platforms
 + skill set:
+	- 2+ years of experience with C/C++/C#/Objective C or Java
+	- Intermediate-level expertise and experience working in Maya, Blender, or 3ds Max
+	- Intermediate-level expertise and experience working in Adobe Creative Cloud applications.
+	- Programming and/or scripting experience
+	- Experience with the latest mixed reality hardware (HoloLens, Leap Motion, Vive/Rift/PSVR/Daydream) a plus
+	- Amazing attention to detail, self-motivated and collaborative
+	- Passion for creating new, innovative, and ground-breaking user experiences
+	- Excellent communication skills (written and verbal)
+	- User interface and rapid prototyping experience
+	- Understanding of computer vision algorithms, spatial mapping, shaders
+	- Possess new technology curiosity and a history of self-technical education
++ skill set:
 	- BLAH.
 + skill set: